TIBCOSoftware/tci-flogo/samples/observability/tci-app-monitoring/Readme.md

 **For Use-case #3**

 **Scaling UP conditions:**
-If CPU > 70% (default configuration)
-Maximum scale up to 03 instances only even if CPU > 70%
+If CPU > 70% (default configuration), scale up to 03 instances.

 **Scaling Down conditions.**
 If CPU < 40% (default configuration), scale down the instances.
-Minimum active app instances should be at least 01.
+Minimum active app instance should be at least 01.

 **Additional Notes**